 I shared my story with Chapman Downes on HBO REAL SPORTS and Mike Bush on NBC, but I struggled to stay on topic during both interviews because of my cloudy brain.
 I was so embarrassed of my condition that I hid from the media until now.
 Before HBOT, my mind was trapped in a painful loop.
 Every morning I had to figure out what day and month it was.
 This was my daily routine.
 I still struggle with this at times but it has become my warning to get back in the oxygen chamber; I call it my Spidey Sense.

 Before HBOT, on many days I had to lay on the floor or maneuver my mattress as close to the restroom as possible.
 It gets much uglier, but I will spare you the gruesome details.
 Now, I’m in a much better place, thanks to Joe Namath’s story and his HBOT therapy.
-Many days are not pretty but they are much better than my Pre HBOT days.
+Some days are not pretty but they are much better than my Pre HBOT days.

 The fight for Retribution